Getting ready for your TEAS exam?

 The TEAS exam is a serious exam for students preparing to apply to nursing school.
 Students should not take this test lightly.
 With that being said, students can choose to prepare via a self-study method, or by using a prep course.

 Either method will work.
 If you are a disciplined student, you may be able to get away with self-studying.
 If you are a student who needs some guidance, a prep course may be your best bet.

 When self-studying, you will be responsible for putting together all of your study resources – this can be a time-consuming process and you may miss some important concepts.
 Our study guide above can definitely help, but you will still have to dig into some of those concepts.

 A prep course will lay everything out for you and will include practice questions, and full-length practice exams.
-You can view our recommended prep course below or learn more about other courses with our reviews of TEAS prep courses.
+If you are looking for an all-in-one course, check out our #1 recommended TEAS study course.

 Recommended TEAS Test Study Resources

 If you want to find some resources in addition to our TEAS test study guide above, check out some of the below resources.